habib-chawki/issue-tracker-front/README.md

 ## Columns:

+### Utilization:

-As a user, I can move issues between columns by dragging them, so that their status will change.
+As a user, I can move issues between columns by dragging them, in order to change their status.

+### Update:

+As a user, I can update a column's title.

 ## Development teams